jhoak/cream/readme.md

 	'type': 'folder',
 	'date_added': 'some number representing the date',
 	'date_modified': 'number representing the date',
-	'children': [list of objects representing links and nested directories] }
+	'children': [list of objects representing URLs and nested directories] }
 ```
 And every object that represents a URL looks like this: